Rahul158-jpg/Reviewer-assignment-system/README.md

 ## 7️⃣ Multi-Agent Decision Aggregation

-Outputs from semantic retrieval, knowledge graphs, and LLM agents are combined using a weighted ranking framework to generate final reviewer recommendations.
+Outputs from semantic retrieval, knowledge graphs, and LLM agents are combined using a weighted ranking system to generate final reviewer recommendations.

 ---